MikeMaximus/gbm/GBM/readme.txt

 - New features for importing & exporting game configurations.
 	- Added the ability to import any valid XML file from a HTTP or HTTPS URL.
 	- Added the ability to use import and export features from the "File" menu on the main window and system tray.
+- System tray menu has been changed to prevent it from getting too large.
+	- A "File" sub-menu has been added and some features have been moved to this menu.
 - Removed the "Sync Game IDs" feature.
 	- This feature was designed to ease upgrades from old versions of GBM and should no longer be required.
 - Fixed an issue with some browse windows on the Game Manager not opening to the correct location when using path variables.